‘TJ Crowley' Goes to College: Novel Picked for History Course at Wichita State University

 Jay M. Price, Ph.D., Department Chair and Head of the Local and Community History Program at Wichita State University, selected The Real Education of TJ Crowley as supplemental reading for his History of Wichita course.

-To learn historical facts about Wichita, Kansas, students in Dr. Jay M. Price's class will be turning to a work of historical fiction as the spring semester begins this month at Wichita State University.
+To explore the rich and complex history of Wichita, Kansas, students in Dr. Jay M. Price’s spring semester class at Wichita State University will be turning to an unexpected resource: a work of historical fiction.

-As Department Chair and Head of the Local and Community History Program, Dr. Price selected The Real Education of TJ Crowley as supplemental reading for the course.
-The young adult historical novel, written by Wichita native Grant Overstake, is set in the shadow of the college's main campus in 1968-69.
+As Chair of the Department of History and Head of the Local and Community History Program, Dr. Price has selected The Real Education of TJ Crowley as a supplemental reading for the course.
+Written by Wichita native Grant Overstake, the young adult novel is set in 1968–69 in the neighborhoods surrounding WSU’s main campus.

-"In local history, it’s not uncommon for the best, most insightful works to be those of fiction, because it gives you the sense of tone, and connection, and identity, and place," Price said, adding that the novel meets all of the criteria.
+“In local history, it’s not uncommon for the most insightful works to be fiction,” Dr. Price explained.
+“Fiction can give you a sense of tone, connection, identity, and place—and this novel meets all of those criteria.”

 bookoftheyearcover.png